Aquifer Heterogeneity and Anisotropy

 At least 250 MB of hard disk space

-At least 1 GB memory, more memory allows larger problems
+At least 1 Gb memory, 8+ Gb of memory helps with larger problems

 Detailed User Guide accessible as pdf or Windows help file through AnAqSim’s Help menu

 Videos and tutorials that walk you through creating three models of increasing complexity.